 President's MessageOntario Agri Business Association

 It is my pleasure to provide you with my President’s message.
-The agriculture industry in Ontario has been impacted by global challenges and elevated uncertainty that has presented both risks and opportunities for a resilient and stable agri business sector.
-Amidst labour stoppages, reimagined supply chains, disease outbreaks, climate change, global emergencies and fiscal and economic pressures, OABA has been a constant with a focus on advancing our members’ collective competitiveness through effective communication to our membership of key issues and with timely information that impacts your businesses, advocating for sector priorities to elected officials and bureaucrats and by providing training and education programing to our members ensuring safe operations.
+The Ontario agriculture sector has been impacted by global challenges and elevated trade uncertainty that has presented both risks and opportunities for a resilient and stable agri business industry.
+Amidst the trade disputes, labour stoppages, reimagined supply chains, disease outbreaks, political instability, climate change impacts and economic pressures, OABA has been a constant, focused on advancing our members’ collective competitiveness and safety.
+We have done this through effective, timely communication to you, our membership, on key issues that impact your business, by advocating for sector priorities to elected officials and bureaucrats, and by providing training, education and leadership programs for members ensuring safe operations.

-In the areas of government relations, OABA continues to build and foster relationships with elected officials and senior bureaucrats at the federal and provincial levels to effectively represent members’ collective interests.
-OABA has provided submissions on several federal regulatory consultations that included the fertilizer emissions reduction mandate, CFIA regulatory modernization, Clean Fuel Standards, and plant breeding.
-Engagement at the provincial level included various budget consultations, advocating for agri-food sector investments applicable to agri businesses, and the development of an agri-food labour strategy.
-We envision that 2024 will be an even busier year on the government relations front with further federal carbon-based sustainability and policy programing anticipated, and the continuation of Private Member’s Bill C-234 transitioning through parliamentary process.
-Additionally, we anticipate increasing levels of union related work stoppages in critical supply chains through strike action and will be proactively engaging with applicable ministries to ensure potential impacts on the agri business sector are mitigated.
+In the areas of government relations, OABA continues to build and foster relationships with key elected officials and senior bureaucrats at the federal and provincial levels so that we can effectively represent members’ collective interests.
+Key files this past year have included several federal regulatory consultations advocating for: the inclusion of commercial grain drying in any carbon tax exemptions, gene edited plant breeding, new feed regulations, Clean Fuel Standards, and a continued focus on removing the tariffs on Russian fertilizer.
+Engagement at the provincial level included various budget consultations, advocating for agri-food sector technology and biosecurity investments applicable to agri-businesses, updated grain financial protection regulations, rightsizing air, dust and noise emission and taxation requirements, and the development of an agri-food labour strategy.
+We envision that 2025 will be an even busier year in the government relations front with the recently completed provincial and federal elections.

-In the areas of stakeholder and member relations, OABA continues to build strong relationships with allied industry and grower associations within the provincial and federal agri-food landscape.
-During the past year, highlights have included a number of communication collaborations with Grain Farmers of Ontario, Soy Canada, Fertilizer Canada, Ontario Bean Growers, Ontario Canola Growers, Ontario Federation of Agriculture, Canada Grains Council, Seeds Canada and the Animal Nutrition Association of Canada to issue industry aligned guidance to members on the review of pre-commercialized technologies, addressing union strike actions, advocating for continued market access, seeking a resolution to the 35% tariff on fertilizer, relief from carbon taxation, supporting new agri-business investments within Ontario, and ensuring our sector has access to new agri-tech funding streams.
-These collaborative efforts were undertaken to ensure our sector is aligned in our interests to both government at all levels and the value chain.
-Additionally, financial support was provided to Farm and Food Care Ontario’s updated 6th edition of the Real Dirt on Farming that was followed by a hard copy of the publication being issued to all OABA members earlier this year.
+In the area of stakeholder relations, OABA continues to build strong and collaborative relationships with allied industry and grower associations within the provincial and federal agri-food landscape.
+During the past year, highlights have included a number of communication collaborations with Grain Farmers of Ontario, Soy Canada, Fertilizer Canada, Ontario Bean Growers, Ontario Canola Growers, Ontario Federation of Agriculture, Canada Grains Council, Seeds Canada and the Animal Nutrition Association of Canada.
+Together we issued sector specific industry aligned guidance to members on: the review of pre-commercial gene edited technologies, addressing various union strike actions, advocating for continued market access to key trading regions, promoting grain contract understanding and supporting investments in agri-tech.
+These collaborative efforts were undertaken to ensure our sector is aligned in our interests to government at all levels of the value chain.

-I would also like to thank the many committee volunteers and OABA staff for their commitment to both the association and the advancement of Ontario agri business sector.
-The effective combination of volunteer expertise on the Board of Directors, Crop Inputs, Feed and Grain Section Committees, numerous sub-committees and the professional staff of Ron, Tracey, Joanne, and Russel continue to position OABA as a strong leadership organization that effectively represents and advances the interest of our vast membership to industry stakeholders including government, producer organizations and the agri-food value chain.
-It is gratifying to know that government agencies, ministries and other organizations routinely look to OABA for our collective perspectives, thought leadership, as well as a key collaborator in driving sector growth and identifying and effectively implementing solutions to issues as they arise.
+I would also like to thank the OABA staff and the many volunteers for their commitment to both the Association and to the advancement of Ontario’s agri-business sector.
+The effective combination of volunteer expertise on the Board of Directors, Crop Inputs, Feed and Grain Section Committees, numerous Sub-Committees working alongside the experienced professional staff of Ron, Tracey, Joanne and Russel has positioned OABA as a strong leadership organization that effectively represents and advances the interests of our vast membership to industry stakeholders including government, producer associations and the agri-food value chain.
+It is gratifying to know that government agencies, ministries and other organizations routinely look to OABA for our collective perspectives and thought leadership.
+We are a key collaborator in driving sector growth and identifying and effectively implementing solutions to issues as they arise.

-In closing, I would like to extend my thanks to the OABA staff, Board, Committees and all OABA members for allowing me the privilege of serving as your President this year, and wish all members continued success through 2024 and beyond.
+In closing, I would like to extend my thanks to the OABA staff, Board, Committees and all OABA members for allowing me the privilege of serving as your President this year, and I wish all members continued success through 2025 and beyond.

 Respectfully,